learning-thing/r3d/README.md

 ---

-## WARNING

-R3D is a work in progress and may have build or shader issues on some platforms.
-You can report them in an issue if you wish, but as long as this warning is present, nothing is guaranteed.

----

 ## Features

 - **Material**: Uses raylib’s material system, just load a model and set its material maps, R3D handles the rest.